datatrail-jhu/00_intro/manuscript/10_how_to_google.md

 * Read all the comments: Sometimes someone has tried the suggested answer and found a variation (which could be more relevant to you) that works.

+{quiz, id: quiz_10_gettinghelp}

+# Getting Help quiz

+This is the How To Get Help quiz

+?
+What does "let me google that for you" mean?

+a) let me do that for you
+b) let me find the answer of that for you
+C) let me search the web for you
+d) let me write that for you

+{/quiz}